 This writing thing.

-In this publication, I promise I will write daily about the Tennessee Volunteers and I will do my damndest to write well.
-This is a completely different kind of Vols publication, and I hope you will join up for the ride.
+In this publication, I promise I will write daily about the Tennessee Volunteers, and I will do my damndest to write well.
+This is a completely different kind of Tennessee Vols publication, and I hope you will come along for the ride.